AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 bin/magento config:set system/media_storage_configuration/media_database 0
 ```

 Enabling remote storage might affect your established development experience.
 For example, certain PHP file functions might not work as expected.
-The usage of Magento Framework for file operations must be enforced.
+The usage of Commerce Framework for file operations must be enforced.

 The list of prohibited PHP native functions is available in [Magento Coding Standard][] repository.